Start9Labs/documentation/site/source/getting-started/trust-ca.rst

 If you've just completed initial setup, you will automatically be prompted to trust your server's Root CA.  Do these mandatory steps below:

 	#.
-Click DOWNLOAD to download your Root CA
+Click `DOWNLOAD`` to download your Root CA

 		.. figure:: /_static/images/setup/trust-ca-1.png
 			:width: 40%
 			:alt: Download your Server's Root CA

 	#.
 You may see a dialog box noting it saved to your Downloads folder.
-Select :ref:`VIEW DOCS<trust-your-root-ca>` to learn how to trust your server's Root CA
+Select :ref:`VIEW DOCS<trust-your-root-ca>` to learn how to trust your server's Root CA on your device's operating system.

 		.. figure:: /_static/images/setup/trust-ca-2.png
 			:width: 40%
 			:alt:

 	#.
-You will see the Go To Login panel "Waiting for trust..."
+The `Go To Login` panel will display "Waiting for trust..." until you have completed the process to install and trust your Root CA on your device.

 		.. figure:: /_static/images/setup/trust-ca-3.png
 			:width: 40%
 			:alt:

 	#.
-Once you've successfully trusted your Root CA, you can login by selecting OPEN
+Once you've successfully trusted your Root CA, you can login by selecting `OPEN`.

 		.. figure:: /_static/images/setup/trust-ca-4.png
 			:width: 40%